 Wendell Young, Council Member, City of Cincinnati

-Andrea Torrice is an award-winning documentary and public television producer/writer whose work spans a range of contemporary issues.
+Andrea Torrice is an award-winning documentary and public television producer/writer and journalist whose work spans a range of contemporary issues.

-Her most recent public television documentary, Trees in Trouble, explores the benefits and threats to America’s urban forests.
+Her newest public television documentary, Trees in Trouble, explores the benefits and threats to America’s urban forests from invasive pests.

 Torrice is a frequent guest speaker on the issues related to her films.
 Recently she was the featured speaker for Women in Media – Making a Difference for the Soroptomists of America – East Bay, Northern California Chapter.
 Currently she is the owner of Torrice Media which specializes in high impact visual storytelling.
 She has produced a range of award-winning video programs and articles for museums, universities, educational institutions, municipal governments and nonprofit organizations.

 Her career started almost 20 years ago at San Francisco’s PBS affiliate, KQED-TV, as a producer for the station’s Current and Cultural Affairs departments.
-She currently works in Cincinnati, Ohio, where she lives with her husband and son.
+She currently works in Oakland, California, where she lives with her husband and son.